 On the other side, I feel very honored when (typically) curators who are younger than me ask for some of my time and, where there is a match between their project and where I feel I have something to learn, I’m really happy to participate if we can work out timing and practicalities.

 LC: You once had a lovely quote about spending time with “the itchy scratchy pictures to work out what comes next.”
-In the context of the LensCulture Exposure Awards, for which you are serving on the jury, what would you say to a photographer who is feeling stuck or unsure of “what comes next” for their own work?
+What would you say to a photographer who is feeling stuck or unsure of “what comes next” for their own work?
 What do you do to unstick yourself?

 CC: I try not to be frightened in the moments that I procrastinate.
 I think procrastination is rarely a severe mental block but more of a signaling from your psyche that something isn’t right about your plan of action.
 The hard part is working out what precisely is “off”—is it the timing (are you too late or too early?), is your idea really going to manifest in the final form that you’ve envisioned?
 Are you experiencing a dismal feeling that you are repeating yourself, or a weakness in the structure of your concept?